fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 puts count_sheep
 ```
+On `line 8`, we call the `puts` method, passing the return value of the `count_sheep` method call as an argument.

+On `lines 1-6`, we define the `count_sheep` method.
+On `line 2`, the `times` method is invoked on the integer object `5`, with a block (denoted by the reserved `do/end` words immediately following the `times` method call).
+The block takes a single parameter, `sheep`.

+The `times` method will iterate from `0` to `5` exclusive, passing the integer object to the block, where that integer object is assigned to the local block variable `sheep`.
+On each iteration, the local variable `sheep` is passed to the `puts` method as an argument.
+The `puts` method, when called, will output the integer object and return `nil`.
+The `times` method itself ignores the return value of the block, and returns the integer object it was called upon.

+However, on `line 5`, the integer object `10` is returned.
+Since there is no explicit `return` in the method, the value of the last evaluated expression will be implicitly returned - in this case, the integer object `10`.

+On `line 8`, we are passing the integer object `10` as as argument to the `puts` method when we call it.
+This will output the string objects `'0', '1', '2', '3', '4' ,'10'` and return `nil` (`puts` always returns `nil`), since the side effects (outputing string objects `'0', '1', '2', '3', '4'`) of calling the method are still displayed by `puts`.

 *80) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```